skeoswf/groovetime-backend/README.md

 1. Clone repo

-_disregard following steps if there is a .vscode folder already present within the directory_
+_disregard 2-5 if there is a .vscode folder already present within the directory with the following code blocks_

 2. Create a ```.vscode``` folder
 3. Create a ```launch.json``` AND ```settings.json``` file within the ```.vscode``` folder.